AndyWangLYN/ELEC594AutoDrone/Drone Simulation/README.md

 ## Prerequisites

+All of the codes are conducted under:

+Dronekit 2.9.2

+ArduCopter 4.0.4

+MAVProxy 1.8.17

+Pymavlink 2.4.10

-Before using the code in this repository, you will need to install Python and Ardupilot on your system.
+Before using the code in this repository, you are suggested to install Python and Ardupilot on your system.

 ## Installing Python